A Hint of You

-A Hint of You (美味的想念 (Měi Wèi De Xiǎng Niàn)) is a 2013 Taiwanese romantic television series with a food theme television series produced by Sanlih E-Television, starring Michael Zhang, Nana Lee, Danson Tang, Demi Yin, Jay Shih, Cindy Song and Hans Zhang as the main cast.
+A Hint of You (美味的想念 (Měi Wèi De Xiǎng Niàn)) is a 2013 Taiwanese romantic television series with a food theme produced by Sanlih E-Television, starring Michael Zhang, Nana Lee, Danson Tang, Demi Yin, Jay Shih, Cindy Song and Hans Zhang as the main cast.
 The Chinese title literally translates to "Taste of Missing You".
 Filming began on February 14, 2013 and completed on June 25, 2013, the drama was filmed as it aired.
-First original broadcast began on March 6, 2013 on SETTV airing on weekdays from 9:00-10:00 pm, final episode aired on June 28, 2013 with 68 episodes total.
-This is SETTV last drama to air during its weekday 9:00-10:00 pm timeslot before it was obsoleted to air variety programs instead.
+First original broadcast began on March 6, 2013 on SETTV, airing on weekdays from 9:00-10:00 pm, with the last of the 68 episodes aired on June 28, 2013.
+This is SETTV's last drama to air during its weekday 9:00-10:00 pm timeslot before it was obsoleted to air variety programs instead.

 Synopsis

 Xia Qing You works as a cook at her small family owned seafood restaurant that was started by her late father.
 She is unaware that the dishes she creates are subpar, until Fu Zai Yu dines at her restaurant one evening and harshly criticizes her cooking.
 Not taking his comments well, she, her family and regular patrons at the restaurant out number Zai Yu in his argument.
 One day a VIP customer who was a regular patron of her father reserves the entire restaurant and pays top dollars to taste a lobster dish he had eaten when her dad was running the restaurant.
 After tasting Qing You's dishes he is not happy and starts comparing her father's cooking to hers, he also tells her that her level of cooking will eventually put the restaurant out of business.
 After finding out that her father was once a chef at the high end Hana Japanese Restaurant, she decides to dine there to have a taste of their food.
 At Hana she runs into Zai Yu, who is the head chef at the restaurant.
 He cooks her his signature egg friend rice dish to show her how good food should taste like.
 Upon her first bite it brings her back to the taste of her father's fried rice dish.
 After many failed attempts at duplicating the taste of Zai Yu's dish, she begs and stalks Zai Yu to accept her as his student in order to learn how to make his fried rice dish.